aszniak/rlphft/README.md

 - **Main Scripts:**

-  - `main.py` - Main script to fetch and process cryptocurrency data
+  - `main.py` - Main script for cryptocurrency trading with RL
   - `cartpole.py` - Main file for running the CartPole environment with visualization

 - **Agents and Models:**

-  - `agent.py` - Implementation of the PPO agent and policy/value networks for CartPole
+  - `agent.py` - Implementation of the PPO and other agents
+  - `trading_env.py` - Gymnasium-compatible trading environment

 - **Data Processing:**